jimthompson5802/spark_sandbox/README.md

 ```

+Connecting to the Juypterlab server via the web browser or from Visual Studio code use the following URL: `http://localhost:8888`.
+For ease of testing, the Jupyterlab server is configured to allow access without a password or token.
+However, in a production environment, it is recommended to set up authentication and secure access to the Jupyterlab server.

 Once a Spark Applicaiton is running, the application UI will be accessible at `http://localhost:4040`.
 You can monitor the Spark cluster's status and job progress through this interface.

 To stop the environment, run: